-PHY203-H Fluids, Thermodynamics, and Optics (SPRING Semester 0.5 unit) above AP or DC This course is a third semester of physics meant to complement the 161/162-E or 201/202-AP classes.
-Students will study some of the classical physics topics not emphasized in those courses, namely, fluid mechanics, thermodynamics, and optics.
-Other topics may include high energy physics and cosmology as time permits.
-This course also includes a weekly laboratory experience.
-PREREQ: PHY162 or PHY202-AP or completion of AP Physics .
-PHY301-H above AP or DC Modern Physics (FALL Semester - 0.5 unit) This course is a continuation of PHY 161/162 or PHY 201/202.
+PHY203 Fluids, Thermodynamics, and Optics (SPRING Semester 0.5 unit) above AP or DC PHY301 above AP or DC Modern Physics (FALL Semester - 0.5 unit) This course is a continuation of PHY 161/162 or PHY 201/202.
 It focuses on the implications and applications of the topics covered in these courses beyond the Newtonian scale and introduces some of the extraordinary developments that irrevocably altered our understanding of physics.
 Following a historical outline, the topics include special and general relativity, atomic structure, quantum mechanics, and nuclear and particle physics.
 Although the course is geared to the mathematical ability of the class, some calculus should be expected.
 Includes a 2-hour weekly lab.
-PREREQ: PHY161 or PHY202-AP or completion of AP Physics .
+PREREQ: PHY162 or PHY202-AP or completion of AP Physics.